 Stars glistened in the darkness above the house.
-Konom stared up at their tiny lights, floating about the scarcely visible outlines of the high roof and the surrounding trees.
+Konom stared up at their tiny lights, floating about the soft, shadowy outlines of the high roof and the surrounding trees.
 For all these decades, this place—the weathered stone walls swathed in ivy, the cluttered kitchen, the quiet tower room, and oh, the East Wing—had been his home and his life.
 What was to happen now?

 Abruptly he shook himself and strode back toward the front door.
 Having taken his time as usual, he had about made up his mind concerning the next order of business.
 He only had to go back and review the day’s records.

 Once in the vestibule, he took the flickering lamp hanging just above him, as the house was mostly dark now.
-He turned left, as almost always.
-Right was the East Wing, and while he brought guests there every day, he hardly ever had occasion to go there himself.
+He turned left, as he nearly always did.
+Right was the East Wing, and while he brought guests there more days than not, he hardly ever had occasion to go there himself.
 After all, his life was so simple . . . usually.

 Breaking again out of reverie, he turned back to the stairs and climbed up to the top.
 Here was the tower room, not really mounted on much of a tower, but high enough to be fairly secluded.
 For Konom, it was a sort of study, containing a battered, stained desk, a few books for his own personal purposes, a pad of blank pages and some loose papers, some dried leaves of various kinds, and, of course, the Record Book.
 Were there any more of its kind left in this part of the world?
 Not likely.
 Standing upright against the back wall, a little taller than Konom himself, it collected within its fine brown-green leather covers all that transpired in the house each day.

 With a short sigh, Konom set the lamp down on the desk and approached the book.
 Its back was facing toward him, of course, so that the most recent records would be on top; but the two covers were identical, both bearing the Chari-King’s seal and the house’s name, Domus Horoma.
 The House of Vision—a lonely but steady beacon, Konom thought, more needed than ever in this fogged world, when men had forgotten the higher powers and wonders of the world, once their source of guidance and security.
-Folk always needed guidance—they were foolish at the best of times—but now they really had grown blind, living in empty places inside their own minds, blind to a better existence that could be theirs.
+Folk always needed guidance—they were foolish at the best of times—but now they really had grown blind, blind to a better existence that could be theirs.
 At least there were still places like this to which they could come.

 Lifting the back cover, Konom briefly glanced across the nearest page, where the shimmering images, pale but quite lifelike, depicted all that had gone on that day.
 It had been a busy day, with several calls, but the important part had not come until the evening.
-Locating its beginning near the bottom of the page, without further ado, he stepped in.
+Once he located its beginning near the bottom of the page, without further ado, he stepped in.

 He could clearly see what had been happening three hours ago.
 There he was, scrubbing a pot in the kitchen, not expecting any more calls that day.
 Then suddenly came the knock at the door, three soft raps.
 Surprised, he put down the pot and hurried to the door.